Tobruk (video game): Gameplay

-Background

-Personal Software Services was founded in Coventry, England, by Gary Mays and Richard Cockayne in 1981.
-The company were known for creating games that revolved around historic war battles and conflicts, such as Theatre Europe, Iwo Jima and Falklands '82.
-The company had a partnership with French video game developer ERE Informatique, and published localised versions of their products to the United Kingdom.
-In 1986, Cockayne took a decision to alter their products for release on 16-bit consoles, as he found that smaller 8-bit consoles such as the ZX Spectrum lacked the processing power for larger strategy games.
-The decision was falsely interpreted as "pull-out" from the Spectrum market by a video game journalist.
-Following years of successful sales throughout the mid 1980s, Personal Software Services experienced financial difficulties, during a period where Cockayne later admitted that he "took his eye off the ball".
-The company was acquired by Mirrorsoft in February 1987, and was later dispossessed by the company due to strains of debt.

 Reception

 The game received mixed reviews upon release.
 Richard Blaine of Your Sinclair praised the game's playability and value for money, stating that it provides an "interesting challenge".
 Philippa Irving of Crash, however, criticised the playability and tank mechanics as "stunningly badly designed" and "unplayable", whilst also stating that it was "rather unatmospheric".
 Gary Rook of Sinclair User summarised that Tobruk was "pretty disappointing" and "nowhere near as successful" as its direct predecessor, Bismarck.
 Rook criticised the interface of the game as "clumsily" executed and not "half as good" as that of other strategy games at the time of release.
-Regarding the arcade sequences of the game, Michael Sandford of ZX Computing recommended any player to avoid them, as its difficulty would affect gameplay.
+Regarding the arcade sequences of the game, Michael Sandford of ZX Computing said they worked well but recommended inexperienced player to avoid them, as its difficulty would affect gameplay.
 However, Sandford praised the overall experience of the game, stating that it was "one of the best" wargames and endorsed it to anybody interested in the genre.

 M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "Simulations should break new ground or cover old ground in new and/or alternative conceptualizations.
 While Tobruk has an interesting operational interface, it is not groundbreaking in either of the above senses."

-Mark Reed of Computer Gamer asserted that Tobruk was "undoubtedly one of the most enjoyable wargames ever" and heralded its originality and playability.
+Computer Gamer asserted that Tobruk was "undoubtedly one of the most enjoyable wargames ever" and heralded its originality and playability.
 Irving, however, criticised its authenticity; stating that the game was lacking in both "elusive quality" and atmosphere.
 Rook found that the developers' intention of attempting to "marry strategy gaming with arcade gaming" was unsuccessful and produced negative results.
 A 1993 Computer Gaming World survey of wargames agreed while giving the game one-plus stars out of five, stating that "the simulation and arcade aspects denigrate each other's appeal".